ligw1998/PRIV-QA/README.md

-# Code for ARR paper: 'PRIV-QA: Privacy-Preserving Question Answering for Cloud Large Language Models'
+Code And Dataset for paper: 'PRIV-QA: Privacy-Preserving Question Answering for Cloud Large Language Models'